 Although the following staff report outlines and discusses various actions to combat racism, staff would like to highlight the City's practice and commitment to drafting and implementing inclusionary policies.
-For example, the City's Mission Statement recognizes the right of community members to influence decisions that affect the wellbeing and create forums for meaningful distance participation, ensuring equitable regulation and service delivery.
-The City's Mission Statement also recognizes that needs and expectations many vary throughout the community, and the rights of our community members to take action to ensure diverse opportunities in housing, employment, and outural activity in the community.
-The City's Sustainable Community members to take action to ensure diverse opportunities in housing, employment, and outural activity in the community.
-The City's Sustainable Community members to activity in the community.
-The City's Sustainable Community members to activity in the community.
-The City's Sustainable Community members to activity in the community.
-The following ideas and proposals are meant to build on the City's existing policies and to ensure that, going forward, policy-making is undertaken with intention to combat inequities and support racial justice and the equitable provision of public services across the City's diverse demographics.
+For example, the City's Mission Statement recognizes the right of community members to influence decisions that affect their wellbeing and create forums for meaningful distance participation, ensuing equitable regulation and service delivery.
+The City's Mission Statement also recognizes that needs and expectations may vary throughout the community, and the rights of our community members to take action to ensure diverse opportunities in housing, employment, and outural activity in the community.
+The City's Sustainable Community Policy is also drafted to promote well-being and neath, and ensure all community members have opportunities is undertaken with intention to combat inequities and support racial justice and the equitable provision of public services across the City's diverse demographics.

-The following clocks, initiatives, and programs are not exhaustive and are included as initial exemples to start a conversation among City staff, City Councilmembers and other electrical and appointed City officials, and the broader community.
-Based on the discussion during this aganda item, and City Council's direction, staff plans to continue to research example policies, initiatives and actions, and cellaborate with local community groups to build ar bouls process to implement Resolution No. 5961, consistent with the direction of this Council and the community.
-For the purpose of this discussion, staff has organized the following proposed policies, initiatives, and programs around the three commitments highlighted in Resolution No. 5981: (1) collaboration with law enforcement, (2) review of City policies, and (3) engagement with community groups and leaders.
+The following policies, initiatives, and programs are not exhaustive and are included as initial exemples to start a conversation among City staff, City Councilmembers and other electric and appointed City officials, and the broader community.
+Based on the discussion during this aganda item, and City Council's direction, staff plans to continue to research example policies, initiatives and actions, and cellaborate with local community groups to build ar boolust process to implement Resolution No. 5861, consistent with the direction of this Council and the community.
+For the purpose of this discussion, staff has organized the following proposed policies, initiatives, and programs around the three commitments highlighted in Resolution No. 5951: (1) collaboration with law enforcement, (2) review of City policies, and (3) engagement with community groups and leaders.